Program

 Our extensive collection includes the classics of children’s literature as well as recently published fiction and nonfiction books.
 It contains over 18,000 volumes, magazines, digital books, and electronic databases.
 The library provides students with a quiet place in which to read and reflect.
 It is also a lively center of research and exploration.
 Junior School boys choose books in the relaxed atmosphere of their own reading room.
 Older boys study at large tables or in individual carrels.

 Participation in programs such as the Kronengold Visiting Author series, the Book Fair, and the Used Book Sale encourages boys to read as much as possible.
-Chromebooks and iPads allow boys to engage in research and explore their interests on a variety of platforms.
+Chromebooks allow older boys to engage in research and explore their interests on a variety of platforms.

 Parents are encouraged to borrow books and to take advantage of all the library resources.
-All parents have access to our collection of eBooks and audiobooks.
-Please click on the Sora link below to browse and select a title.
+The library website provides the gateway for students, faculty, and parents to the library’s many databases, educational websites, and digital research resources.
+All parents have access to our collection of eBooks and audiobooks on Sora.
 Audiobooks provide a unique way for families to enjoy books together.
-MackinVIA provides the gateway for students, faculty, and parents to the library’s many databases, educational websites, and digital research resources.
 Please reach out to the librarians with any questions or for assistance.

 Library Hours